 Not some bystander who is quick to pass judgement.

-Despite being premature and the health visitors warning me that Kory’s development may be behind, he has always been forward.
+Despite being premature and the health visitors warning me that Kory’s development may be behind, he has always been forward for his age.
 He’s astounded me with how well he has come on since being born.
 He crawls, he’s almost walking and he isn’t even 10 months old, he can feed and give himself a drink, he can’t say mama or dada but he can say hiya and Harley (the dog) and bobbins (the cat.)

 I’m proud of him.